The Rockefeller Center Public Art Tour

 Included in the 3 hour version are works by such well known and accomplished artist of the day as,:MEETING AT: 645 Olympic Tower, Atrium Entrance, On East 51 Street Between:

 Fifth Avenue & Madison Avenue

 Leo Frielander (1890 - 1966); Gaston Lachaise (1882 - 1935); Robert Garison (1895 - 1946); Hildreh Meiere (1893 - 1961)

 E & F Train to 5 Ave.(53 St) or #6

 Train to E. 51 St. (Lex.
 Ave.) or N & R Train to 5 Ave.

-Guided by Alfred Pommer a college graduate, an
+Guided by Alfred Pommer a college graduate, an author, an

 informative native New Yorker and a Licensed New York City Guide,